ashish1009/Kreator/README.md

 - Fundamental Renderer
     - Interface and Implementation for Renderer Context for attching Renderer to Window
+    - Interface and Implementation for Shader Compiler.
+    - Interface and Implementation for storing Renderer Buffers and Arrays.
+    - Interface and Implementation for Frame buffer
+    - Interface and Implementation for Loading Texture file (using stb image files)

+- Renderer APIs
+    - Batch Renderer API for rendering Quad and Circles (2D Batch)

+- Editor
+    - Added Editor 3D camera

+- Scene
+    - Added Scene camera

 ## How to Use the library